GWR 4073 Class 5051 Earl Bathurst

 5051 Drysllwyn Castle is a Great Western Railway (GWR) Castle Class locomotive built at Swindon Works in May 1936 and named after Dryslwyn Castle.
 It is owned by the Didcot Railway Centre.

-Service Life
+Service life

-5051 was built at Swindon Works in May 1936 and was named after Drysllwyn Castle, carrying this name for the first 18 months of its working life before being renamed to Earl Bathurst in August 1937 (the name coming from a de-named Dukedog Class No. 3208/9008).
+5051 was built at Swindon Works in May 1936 and was named after Dryslwyn Castle, carrying this name for the first 18 months of its working life before being renamed to Earl Bathurst in August 1937 (the name coming from a de-named Dukedog Class No. 3208/9008).
 It would carry this name for the rest of its Great Western and British Railways working career.
 Its original name would later be applied to classmate No. 7018.

 It was first allocated to Landore depot in Swansea and remained there until June of 1961, when it was transferred to Neath (shed code 87A).
 It was transferred to Llanelly (87F) in February 1963 and remained there until withdrawal in May that same year, having run 1,300,000 miles.
 It was later sold to Woodham Brothers in Oct of the same year.